 Cancer Screening

-Experts recommend routine screening for breast cancer, cervical cancer and colon cancer, as well as regular visual exams for skin cancer; opinions are mixed about prostate cancer screening.
-Lung cancer and liver cancer screening are recommended only for people at high risk.
+Regular screening can detect cancer early, when it is easier to remove or treat, which can prevent disease progression and death.
+Experts recommend routine screening for breast cancer, cervical cancer and colon cancer as well as regular visual exams for skin cancer.
+Lung cancer and liver screening are recommended for people at high risk.
+PSA prostate cancer screening is offered for older men based on individual risk factors and preferences.
 See Cancer Screening for more information.

 American Cancer Society: Eat Healthy and Get Active